Akasa Air: Services

-Being a low-cost airline, Akasa Air operates an all economy configuration in their Boeing 737 MAX variants, with a total of 185 to 189 passengers in the -8 variant and 197 passengers in the -200 variant.
-To keep fares at a low price, the airline does not provide any in-flight meals; however, the airline operates Café Akasa, its own catering service where passengers can purchase food on board.
-The airline currently has no in-flight entertainment (IFE) system.
-The airline offers passengers the "flexi premium services" where passengers get food, seat selection, priority and lower costs for date changes and cancellations.
+Being a low-cost airline, Akasa Air operates an all economy configuration in their Boeing 737 MAX variants.
+The airline does not provide in-flight meals as a part of the ticket, and the passengers can purchase from the limited menu on board.
+The airline offers premium services for an additional fee where passengers can get food, seat selection, priority boarding and free date changes and cancellations.
 This service is similar to other low-cost carriers in India.
+The airline has partnered with Blue Ribbon Bags for providing luggage protection services.